Introduction to version control with Git in RStudio

 Getting your project under version control

-Step 5: Check the message from git and then click on close - finished!
+Step 5: Check the message from git.
+If no errors appear, everything is fine.
+Click on close - finished!

 Making changes